googleapis/genai-toolbox/docs/sources/README.md

 # Sources

-Sources represent data sources that a tool can interact with.
+A Source represents a data sources that a tool can interact with.
 You can define Sources as a map in the `sources` section of your `tools.yaml` file.
 Typically, a source configuration will contain any information needed to connect with and interact with the database.